TomaszTatkowski/Formedix/README.md

 `OpenCSV` - to read CSV (easier than with JDK)

 ## Things to do
-Request validation - 'BAD REQUEST' response when fail
+Request validation - 'BAD REQUEST' response when fail (e.g String date validation)

 Enable Swagger

+Logs

 More unit tests - obviously